LinkGAN: Linking GAN Latents to Pixels for Controllable Image Synthesis: Experiments

 \subsection{Experimental Setup}

 We conduct extensive experiments to evaluate our proposed method.
 We mainly conduct our experiment on StyleGAN2~\cite{stylegan2} and EG3D~\cite{Chan2022eg3d} models.
-The datasets we use are FFHQ~\cite{stylegan}, AFHQ~\cite{choi2020starganv2}, LSUN-Church, LSUN-Car~\cite{yu2015lsun}.
-We also use a segmentation model~\cite{zhou2018semantic} to select pixels with the same semantic (e.g., all the pixels in the sky on LSUN-Church).
+The datasets we use are FFHQ~\cite{stylegan}, AFHQ~\cite{choi2020starganv2}, LSUN-Church, and LSUN-Car~\cite{yu2015lsun}.
+We also use a segmentation model~\cite{zhou2018semantic} to select pixels with the same semantic (e.g., all the pixels in the sky on LSUN-Church), which is often used by previous work~\cite{bau2019seeing, bau2019gandissection, wu2020stylespace}.
 The main metrics we use to qualify our method are Fr\'{e}chet Inception Distance (FID)~\cite{fid} and the masked Mean Squared Error (MSE)~\cite{zhu2021lowrankgan}.
 The experiments are organized as follows.
 First, \cref{subsec:effectiveness} shows the properties of \method, which can relate an arbitrary region in the image to the latent fragment.
-Second, \cref{subsec:applications} gives some applications of our method, such as local control on the 3D generative model, real images, and some comparisons with the baselines regarding the editing precision.
-At last, \cref{subsec:ablation} presents an ablation study on the size of the link latent subspace.
+Second, \cref{subsec:applications} gives some applications of our method, such as local control on the 3D generative model, real images, and some comparisons with the baselines.
+At last, an ablation study on the size of the link latent subspace is presented in \cref{subsec:ablation}.
+For the experiment details and more results, please refer to the \textit{Appendix}.